forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 ## Board and Updates

-* A new section [Opinion on Solutions of the Conflict](#opinion-on-solutions-of-the-conflict) published as early online work.
-[Safety for Civilians](#safety-for-civilians) should be provided, if a ceasefire is not possible evacuation options can be provided.
-However one should make sure Israel reduces warfare and nobody should be forced and also it should be ensured that people can return.
+* 8.-10.1.24 (crucial corrections&clarifications on 10.1.): A new section [Opinion on Solutions of the Conflict](#opinion-on-solutions-of-the-conflict) started.
+Safety for Civilians, Perspectives for Peace and applying Jurisprudence.

-* [Opinions and Articles](#opinions-and-articles) chapter, which contains mainly articles with a focus to understand the situation and/or advocate for peace.
-(3.12.2023 online)
+* 3.12.2023: [Opinions and Articles](#opinions-and-articles) chapter, which contains mainly articles with a focus to understand the situation and/or advocate for peace.
-* moved [notes on the escalation of violence](#notes-on-the-escalation-of-violence) to this page, which were originally published on page ['Ukraine and Russia in Conflict'](../ukr_ru_in_conflict/ukr_ru_in_conflict.md).
+* 3.12.2023: started page and moved [notes on the escalation of violence](#notes-on-the-escalation-of-violence) here, which were originally published on page ['Ukraine and Russia in Conflict'](../ukr_ru_in_conflict/ukr_ru_in_conflict.md).

-* 3.12.2023 published as early online work.